 Sharon Lewis spokesperson for Shell London added: “Many companies replace their older laptop computers with the latest in new technology well before their old computers have become completely useless.
 My personal reflection is that this initiative should be encouraged as part of firms and employee Corporate Social Responsibility efforts.’’

 is actively working to alleviate the stress caused by a lack of digital inclusion with our Laptops for Homeless initiative.
-Our goal is to provide minimum 1,000 laptops to qualifying homeless and disadvantaged individuals by the year 2020, and we’re making great strides.
+Our goal is to provide minimum 1,000 laptops to qualifying homeless and disadvantaged individuals in 2020, and we’re making great strides.
 To partner for donations with items from you office that are no longer needed but still useful, please contact the SocialBox.Biz team today!

 According to Harvard University and MIT founded platform, edX;